jellewillekes/Investment-Portfolio-Analysis/README.md

-# PortfolioAnalysis-R
+# R-PortfolioAnalysis
-Used for an investment competition
+Used for the 2020 Minerva Asset Competition in April 2020.